orgua/shepherd_v2_planning/21_hw_design_cape.rst

     - shunt for current-sensing included in Voltage-Buffer-Loop, so output stays the same -> voltages sensing ADC only needed for calibration
     - 2 separate fast ADCs are perfect for parallel and faster data acquisition
     - Analog-Switch to target had 4 Ohms Resistance?
-    - old biDir Level-Translaters needed 3mA drive strength, and even leaked 1-2uA when off
+    - old biDir Level-Translaters Type TXB needed 3mA drive strength, and even leaked 1-2uA when off
+        - TI: TXS and TXB need side A to have a higher Vin as side B because of a protection diode
+        - TI: LSF needs side B to be higher Voltage
     - ultra low noise LDO for all analog ICs
     - EMI-Cage for recorder and emulator
     - rugged external input power on shepherd module